 These five words comprise the oracle Elijah received from the Lord.

 I wonder if he found it satisfying?

-It seems likely that he hoped for more.
+It seems likely he hoped for more.
 He probably brought his own agenda to the conversation with God.
-He probably had something in mind that he hoped God would say; or at least a question that God would address.
-Instead he got six syllables and a question:
+He probably had something in mind he hoped God would say; or at least a question that God would address.
+Instead he got six syllables and a question mark: